ironhack-labs/lab-bulma-components/README.md

 <br>

 ### Iteration 6 | Bonus

-Before continuing, ask for feedback from one of your teachers.
-They can give you a feedback about what you've done.

-Then, you can:

-- Refactor your code
-- Create a `Container` component (for the class "container")
-- Create a `Message` component (see the following explanation)

-#### Message Component

 As a bonus task, create a `Message` component.
 You can find the documentation on Bulma's website: https://bulma.io/documentation/components/message/.

 The component will be used like this: